Latest Changes

 Beside the hung paintings there is a long table laid out to display Portfolio pictures.

-Each painting will be wrapped in a clear film to protect it with
+Each painting will be wrapped in a clear film to protect it with the name of the artist and price.

-frame of the type, colour and size to suite the position the painting will hang in their house.
+The nice thing about a Portfolio painting is that the purchaser can arrange to provide a frame of the type, colour and size to suite the position the painting will hang in their house.

 Having purchased a portfolio picture - they can be taken away at that time.